Fire Hazards Are Everywhere

 One of the greatest and most obvious dangers is House Fires.
-Every winter, house fire rates go up, especially during times when people are trying to make their house more festive with twinkly lights on the tree or in the house, candles burning, woodstoves fired up for heat, using space heaters to get the chill off.
+Every winter, house fire rates go up, especially during times when people are trying to make their house more festive with twinkly lights on the tree or in the house, candles burning, wood-stoves fired up for heat, using space heaters to get the chill off.
 It is not just house fires that are a danger, but house fire hazards.
-Here Are A Few Tips To Help Prevent House Fires.
+Here Are A Few Tips On Preventing House Fires.

-3.)
-Space heaters need to be kept away from children when they’re in use!
+Space heaters need to be kept away from children!
 Make sure space heating equipment has an automatic shut-off switch if it tips over and never leave a space heater running when children are awake or when house pets are in the room.
 Keep anything that can burn at least 3 feet away from heaters, whether they are incandescent light bulbs, fireplaces, gas logs, etc.

-4.)
-When using a woodstove/fireplace to stay warm, make sure it’s cleaned out before use.
+When using a wood-stove/fireplace to stay warm, make sure it’s cleaned before use.
 Wood ashes can be very hot and tend to fly around if they are not cool.
-Wood ashes can be hazardous as they tend to land on anyone near the fireplace or woodstove.
-Make sure all flammable materials are away from the fireplace before it is lit, including house pets and children!
+Wood ashes can be hazardous as they tend to land on anyone near the fireplace or wood-stove.
+Make sure all flammable materials are away from the fireplace before.
+Including house pets and children!

-6.)
-If house pets or small children are left alone in a house, make sure that all smoke alarms and fire extinguishers are easily accessible and within reach.
-It should be known where the household fire escape plan is located as well as the location of any meeting area outside to regroup afterwards.
+Do not leave house pets or small children alone in a house.
+And make sure that all smoke alarms and fire extinguishers are easily accessible and within reach.
+Know where your household fire escape plan is located as well as the location of any meeting area outside to regroup afterwards.

-Many of the house fire injuries are caused by people’s lack of knowledge on how to prevent house fires.
+Injuries are caused by the lack of knowledge on how to prevent house fires.
 House fires are quite common during the winter months.
 People often use fireplaces and space heaters to provide some form of warmth.
 Most house fires start due to carelessness rather than accidents.
 However, house fire accidents do happen and house fires can kill!
 Remember these tips on preventing a house fires.